beyondessential/tamanu/packages/mobile/storybook/README.md

 Troubleshoot:

-- Any problems with storybook first attempt is to run "yarn run storybook" to try to map all files again.
+- Any problems with storybook first attempt is to run "npm run storybook" to try to map all files again.
 - Remove storyLoader.js and run command again.